zTBBz/Hopeful.Hyperlinq/README.md

     .Select(item => item * 2);
 ```

-`NetFabric.Hyperlinq` includes many more composition optimizations.
+`Hopeful.Hyperlinq` includes many more composition optimizations.
 In the following code, only one enumerator is used:

 ``` csharp
 var result = array.AsValueEnumerable()